Sexual Offense Policy

 The Advocate may be called upon to train the students, faculty, and staff members of the Sexual Offense Hearing Board pool.
 (Board members for individual hearings are selected from the pool by the Hearing Officer).

 The Advocate will assist in finding appropriate support or referral systems for those accused of sexual offenses.

 The Survivor Support Group is established and maintained by the Counseling Center with assistance from the Advocate as needed.
 Support groups are led by qualified persons who are trained and supervised by the Advocate and Director of Counseling.

 The Wellness Center

 Any professional counselors working in the Wellness Center must attend an approved program on the counseling of sexual offense survivors.

 There are a number of resources in the St. Louis community for those who have experienced a sexual offense.
 Such resources include: ALIVE, The Men's Center of St. Louis, and the Women's Self-Help Center.

 XIV.
 Policy Implementation Committee

-The Policy Implementation Committee consists of the Associate Provost, the Associate Vice President and Chief Human Resources Officer, the Dean of Students, all Title IX Coordinators, the Hearing Officers, the Director of Public Safety, and the Advocate.
+The Policy Implementation Committee consists of the Vice Provost, the Associate Vice President and Chief Human Resources Officer, the Dean of Students, all Title IX Coordinators, the Hearing Officers, the Director of Public Safety, and the Advocate.